Recent Blog Articles

 Bouncing back from stress

-William James, the great Harvard philosopher-psychologist of the late 19th century and a graduate of Harvard Medical School, himself a stressed-out melancholic, marveled at those he called "the healthy-minded" among us because they appeared to live happier and healthier lives as a result of their optimism and positive perspective on life.
-Amid the run-of-the-mill volatility everyone must deal with, the healthy-minded seemed to turn challenges and potential failures into grist for opportunities and successes.
+William James was a notable Harvard philosopher-psychologist of the late 19th century and a graduate of Harvard Medical School.
+James was also a stressed-out melancholic.
+He marveled at people he called "the healthy-minded"—optimistic and positive people who appeared to live happier and healthier lives.
+Amid the run-of-the-mill volatility everyone must deal with, James observed that the healthy-minded seemed to turn challenges and potential failures into grist for opportunities and successes.

-More recently, statistician and risk-management specialist Nassim Nicholas Taleb coined the term "antifragile."
-In his book Antifragile: Things That Gain from Disorder, he defines fragility as the tendency to be damaged by volatility and uncertainty—the kinds of things that often create a chronic stress response.
-By contrast, the antifragile person realizes that stress is just the price we pay for being alive.
-Cultivating antifragility helps us use our strengths to overcome challenges and become stronger in the process.
+The characteristics that James saw as "healthy-minded," statistician and risk-management specialist Nassim Nicholas Taleb called "antifragile."
+In his book Antifragile: Things That Gain from Disorder, Taleb defines fragility as the tendency to be damaged by volatility and uncertainty—the kinds of things that often create a chronic stress response.

 A prime example of antifragility is the Navy Seals.
-They are able to manage high degrees of stress and still function admirably.
+The Seals are able to manage high degrees of stress and still function admirably.
 Faced with life-threatening situations, they can rapidly change the focus of their attention and address the issue at hand efficiently and flexibly.
-Brain scans show that Seals have altered activation in a prefrontal brain region called the insula, which is involved in managing stress signals.
-As a group, Navy Seals exhibit at least seven characteristics of resilient people: calm, innovative, nondogmatic thinking; the ability to act decisively; tenacity; interpersonal connectedness; honesty; self-control; and optimism and a positive perspective on life.

 Image: Boogich/Getty Images